Protein phosphorylation

 Protein phosphorylation is a reversible post-translational modification of proteins in which an amino acid residue is phosphorylated by a protein kinase by the addition of a covalently bound phosphate group.
-Phosphorylation alters the structural conformation of a protein, causing it to become either activated or deactivated, or otherwise modifying its function.
-Approximately 13000 human proteins have sites that are phosphorylated.
+Phosphorylation alters the structural conformation of a protein, causing it to become activated, deactivated, or otherwise modifying its function.
+Approximately 13,000 human proteins have sites that are phosphorylated.

 The reverse reaction of phosphorylation is called dephosphorylation, and is catalyzed by protein phosphatases.
 Protein kinases and phosphatases work independently and in a balance to regulate the function of proteins.